babunairofficial/javaScript/doItYourself/README.md

 # 36. Functions - Passing Them Data
     Learned how to pass arguments to functions for dynamic behavior.
     Explored handling multiple parameters and default values.
+# 37. Functions - Passing Data Back from Them
+    Learned how to return values from functions using the return statement.
+    Explored using returned values in expressions and assignments.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!